 6. BREACH OF CODE OF CONDUCT

-As an employee, you hold a position of trust and you are accountable for your actions.
+As a member of staff, you hold a position of trust and you are accountable for your actions.

 The consequences of inappropriate behaviour and breaches of this Code will depend on the nature of the breach.